 Help fold laundry – Take the time to show your toddler how to fold and let them try.
 (Yes, you’ll likely be re-doing it, but they’ll get a sense of accomplishment from the task).

 Put clothes in hamper – This is so simple … just having your toddler put their own clothes in the hamper will make them smile.

 Make bed – Well, you know you have to help, but you can show them how to pull the covers up and toss the pillow(s) on the bed.

-Dry dishes – While you’re washing dishes, or removing them from the dishwasher, hand the unbreakables to your tot for drying with a towel.
+Dry dishes – While you’re washing dishes, or removing them from the dishwasher, hand the unbreakable items to your tot to towel dry.